sameer-patil/reportor/ARTIFACT-APPENDIX.md

 - Find ReporTor in the list and click on it.
 - Enable the extension by toggling the switch in the top right to "ON."
 - Under "Run in Private Windows", click the "Allow" button.
 - At this stage, you may see a one-time permission prompt.
-It will request the extension's approval to `download files...'.
+It will request the extension's approval to "download files...".
 Please grant this permission to proceed.
 5. Pin the extension for easy access:
 - Look for the puzzle piece icon in the browser toolbar (top-right corner).
 - Click the puzzle piece icon to see all extensions.